Wearing face coverings in schools

 Evidence shows that transmission in the school environment is mainly from adult to adult and children are less likely to contribute significantly to disease spread.
 On this basis, the Australian Health Protection Principal Committee (AHPPC) does not believe venue density restrictions or maintaining 1.5 metres between students is appropriate or practical in classrooms and corridors but does recommend physical distancing for adults.

-Therefore, schools will implement strategies to reduce the need for close contact between adult members of the school community.
+Schools will implement strategies to reduce the need for close contact between adult members of the school community.

 Reducing mixing between different cohorts of students is recommended as a precautionary measure to minimise risk of spread of transmission and aid containment in the rare event of a confirmed case of coronavirus (COVID-19) on-site.

-Schools can implement some practical measures around physical distancing for students, such as spacing out queues of children coming into classrooms or staggering play times to avoid mixing between different year levels and classes.
+Schools can implement some practical measures around physical distancing for children, such as spacing out queues of children coming into classrooms or staggering play times to avoid mixing between different year levels and classes.

 Safety of staff and parents mixing with each other